Select the digits in the text typed.

 Sentences that have more words that can fit into one line of text automatically wrap into the next line.
-The type of text justification when wrapping occurs sometimes causes unnecessary spaces to appear in the line that are not aesthetically pleasing or linguistically correct.
+The type of text justification when wrapping occurs sometimes causes unnecessary spaces to appear in the line that isn't aesthetically pleasing or linguistically correct.
 Hyphenation enables you to split the word at the end of a line, using a hyphen.
 This fragmentation causes the sentence to wrap into the next line in a better way.

 Arabic and Hebrew users can perform full text search and replace.
 In addition to searching and replacing simple text, you can also search and replace text with specific characteristics.
 These characteristics can include diacritical marks, Kashidas, special characters (for example, Alef), digits in different languages (for example, digits in Hindi), and more.

-- Select text that has diacritical marks
+Select text that has diacritical marks.